Wyvern (film): Plot

 Sheriff Dawson comes to and calls Susie, wanting her to stop the festival and get everyone home.
 She starts making this announcement to the crowd using a megaphone.
 Meanwhile, the wyvern flies up behind her and kills her.
 Several others are killed, while some, like Haas, and Vinyl, take refuge in the café.

 While all this is going on in town, Jake and Claire have tracked the wyvern to a mound in the forest, and afterwards run into the Colonel.
 The interstate which brings people in and out of town is full of cars, trucks, and RV's, crashed and attacked by the wyvern, intent on keeping the town secluded.
 They decide to return to Beaver Mills and do not see a badly wounded David on the far side of what is truly a nest, as he manages to look in and see three large, dark orange eggs.
 The wyvern then flies overhead and envelopes the doctor.

 Back in Beaver Mills, Sheriff Dawson arrives and is killed by the wyvern.
 When Claire, Jake, and the Colonel arrive, and everyone takes stock, some go elsewhere in town to get supplies, and while returning to the café, a man named Farley is scraped across his chest with the beast's tail and is helped into the building.

 The wyvern drops David in the middle of town as bait to draw people out of the café.
 David screams for help, bloody and in pain.
 Jake goes to rescue him while Farley distracts the wyvern, but get killed.
 David mentions that the wyvern has eggs, then dies.
 Claire, Jake, Haas, Vinyl, and the Colonel decide to electrify the nest with items that the beast has used to construct it and kill the wyvern.
 The creature kills Haas and escapes after it is shocked and flies off.
-The Colonel starts shooting the eggs, but Jakes stops him, says that they could be bait.
+The Colonel starts shooting the eggs, but Jake stops him, says that they could be bait.

 The survivors drive away, but stop after seeing what looks like a brand new truck tractor on the side of the road, Jake's claim fulfilled.
 Jake comes up with a plan to kill the wyvern, saying that he needs Doc's GPS and the egg strapped into the truck.
 He drives off, alone, and as the GPS says that he is approaching ‘his destination’, the wyvern appears and attacks the vehicle.
 The truck reaches its destination, and Jake bails out as the tractor sails off a cliff, and explodes.

 Everyone is waiting for Jake to appear at Claire's café, as the sky gets darker.
 He soon does, sauntering around a corner towards the restaurant, Claire hugs him.
 The others ask about his rig.
 Jake says that he does not need it, he likes it there, glancing at Claire.